-Section 7.57.
-Procedure Upon Failure of of the Board of Apportionment and Taxation and the Board of Aldermen to Adopt a Budget.
+Section 7.5.
+Procedure Upon Failure of the Board of Aldermen to Adopt a Budget.

-If neither the Board of Apportionment and Taxation, nor the Board of Aldermen fails to, adopt a budget, the budget and tax rate proposed under the provisions of Section 7.2. shall be the budget and tax rate of the City.
+If the Board of Aldermen fails to adopt a budget, the budget and tax rate proposed under the provisions of Section 7.2. shall be the budget and tax rate of the City.

-Section 7.68.
+Section 7.6.
 Mayor's Veto Power.